 There’s also the question of noise.
 Permanent installations near the furnace seldom have a noise impact on the living space, whereas console whole-house humidifiers can make a noticeable noise, particularly on high fan settings.

-Cool-mist models are loudest, as they need a fan to project moisture.
-Usually only found on room-size humidifiers, warm mist and ultrasonic models have no fan and they are quieter.
+Cool-mist models are the loudest, as they need a fan to project moisture.
+Usually only found on room-size humidifiers, warm mist, and ultrasonic models have no fan and are quieter.

-While there are a number of clever DIY hacks that can improve the moisture level in a home environment without the added expense of a new unit, these are not really practical, nor are they consistent and reliable solutions to provide coverage throughout the entire home.
+While several clever DIY hacks can improve the moisture level in a home environment without the added expense of a new unit, these are not practical, nor are they consistent and reliable solutions to provide coverage throughout the entire home.

-The coverage area required depends on the size of home.
+The coverage area required depends on the size of the home.
 In general, a console-style evaporative humidifier is less powerful and has less coverage than its HVAC counterpart.
 They range in coverage from around 2,500 to 3,600 square feet, which will be sufficient for many homes.
-However, HVAC systems can humidify in excess of 6,000 square feet.
+However, HVAC systems can humidify more than 6,000 square feet.

 When shoppers are checking the coverage area offered, it’s common to see the expression “tightly built home.”
 This describes a fully insulated living space where doors and windows also fit properly and thus the internal environment is well sealed.
 Older homes may not be so tightly built.